rulewis/journey-optimizer.en/help/using/building-journeys/limitations.md

 ## Events limitations

-* For system-generated events, streaming data used to initiate a customer journey must be configured within Customer Journey Management first to get a unique orchestration ID.
+* For system-generated events, streaming data used to initiate a customer journey must be configured within Journey Optimizer first to get a unique orchestration ID.
 This orchestration ID must be appended to the streaming payload coming into Adobe Experience Platform.
 This limitation does not apply to rule-based events.

 ## Data sources limitations